-First of all, "organic cultivation of tea" is a recycling type of environment including conservation type that works with the rhythm of nature, and one that has been born out of deep reflection after seeing directly the environmental impact of conventional methods of tea cultivation.
+The "organic cultivation of tea" is a recycling type of environment including conservation that works with the rhythm of nature, and one that has been born out of deep reflection after seeing directly the environmental impact of conventional methods of tea cultivation.
 The conventional method has increased the environmental load of the soil and tea field's surrounding habitat due to excessive application of chemical fertilizer used to emphasize the umami flavor of tea.

-At Osada Tea we wish to aim for agricultural methods work in tandem with nature.
+At Osada Tea we wish to aim for agricultural methods that alongside nature.

-We enjoy abundant nature and have a good initiative for a businesses that pushes toward mass production of tea based on organic cultivations while avoiding pesticides.
+We enjoy abundant nature in this area and have a good initiative for a business that pushes toward mass production of tea based on organic cultivation while avoiding pesticides.
 We are in the business of growing strong, robust organic tea fields, and supporting the farmers who have developed this skill over many years.
 A large key in all of this is the soil's treatment with pure materials and compost.

 About Organic Certified / Tea Producers

-First and foremost, we do not use any chemical fertilizers or pesticides in our tea plantations for more than 3 years once submitting a field to become certified organic.
+First and foremost, we do not use any chemical fertilizers or pesticides in our tea plantations for more than 3 years beofre submitting a field for inspection to become certified organic.